theDrake/pebblequest/README.md

 pebblequest
 ===========

-A 3D, first-person, fantasy RPG for the Pebble smartwatch.
+A 3D, first-person, fantasy RPG for the Pebble smartwatch, written in C by David C. Drake (http://davidcdrake.com).